8 Advanced indexing

 This chapter covers

-- Selecting the optimal chunk splitting strategy for your use case
+- Selecting optimal chunk splitting strategies

 - Using multiple embeddings to enhance coarse chunk retrieval